Wissasono11/Wissasono11/README.md

 <h1>Hi, I'm Bayu</h1>
 <p>I want to be a fullstack developer, but for now I want to be a frontend developer hehehehe.</p>
 💫 About Me:<br>
-🔭 I am currently studying at UIN Sunan Kalijaga<br>👯 I want to collaborate in Dicoding<br>🌱 I'm studying Frontend Developer<br>💬 Ask me about: eating with left or right hand<br>⚡ Interesting facts about me: I'm left-handed
+🔭 I am currently studying at UIN Sunan Kalijaga<br>👯 I want to collaborate in Dicoding<br>🌱 I'm studying Frontend Developer<br>💬 Ask me about: when you eat which hand that you use with left or right hand?<br>⚡ Interesting facts about me: I'm left-handed

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/wjcbayy)